Randalynn’s Stage 1C High-Grade Serous Carcinoma Ovarian Cancer Story

-I passed the time by sleeping, that’s all I can say.
+I passed the time by sleeping.
+That’s all I can say.
 I know a lot of people will color or do crossword puzzles.
-I did drink a bottle of Gatorade while I was there for electrolytes and water tasted awful to me, so I couldn’t do that.
+I did drink a bottle of Gatorade while I was there for electrolytes.
+Water tasted awful to me, so I couldn’t do that.

-So take things to entertain yourself.
+Take things to entertain yourself.
 My dad went through chemo, too, right after I did.
 I don’t think he slept.
 He had friends who’d come in and out, so he just talked a lot while he was doing it.
-He’s not really a reader so he’d just have people come and visit with him.
+He’s not really a reader, so he’d just have people come and visit with him.

 Describe the chemotherapy side effects

-Day One I went into anaphylactic shock.
+Day 1, I went into anaphylactic shock.
 I was allergic to Taxol.
 Normally you have an allergic reaction between the 10- or 13-minute mark.
 I was at the 15-minute mark.
-It came on, I got hot and was telling my mom.
-I tried to cough but I couldn’t breathe.
+It came on.
+I got hot and was telling my mom.
+I tried to cough, but I couldn’t breathe.

-So on my first day I thought that I was not going to be able to receive this drug, and now what would I do because this was my only chance of living.
+On my first day, I thought that I was not going to be able to receive this drug, and now what would I do because this was my only chance of living?
 That’s not what happened.
 They gave me plenty of things to reverse the side effects.

 The weird thing is with Taxol, the longer you take it, the less reaction you have to it.
 With carboplatin, the longer you take it, the more chance you will have an allergic reaction to it.